eric-g/my-app/README.md

 # React-based Chess Game

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is deployed at: https://eric-g.github.io/my-app/

 ## Available Scripts!